 Those begging and drinking on the streets but who have somewhere to stay may need a different type of support from local services.

 There is a lot of support and food provided in the town for the street homeless from St Mungo’s, CIRDIC, Faith and Launchpad.
-Reading Borough Council provides over 200 bed spaces for single homeless people and have a Pathway to help vulnerable people restart their life.
+There are over 200 bed spaces for single homeless people and there is a Pathway to help vulnerable people restart their life.

 Please don’t give money to those begging in the town, we encourage you to support charities in Reading that provide appropriate professional support dependant on a person’s individual needs.